andrewufrank/daino/docs/site/dough/Blog/SubBlog/30syntaxExamples.md

 ---
-title: Examples of the markdown syntax which can be used in SSG
+title: Examples of the markdown syntax which can be used in daino
 abstract: "List of available markdown syntax extensions: footnotes, inline notes, fenced code blocks."
 author: AOS
 date: 2022-02-18